 The minimum effective dose should be used.

-• Hypersensitivity to the active substance or to any of the excipients listen in section 6.1
+• Hypersensitivity to the active substance or to other ingredients of the medicinal product.

-• Concomitant prolactin-dependent tumours e.g. pituitary gland prolactinomas or breast cancer (see section 4.4 and 4.8)
+• Concomitant prolactin-dependent tumours e.g. pituitary gland prolactinomas or breast cancer (see sections 4.4 and 4.8).

 As with other neuroleptics, Neuroleptic Malignant Syndrome, a potentially fatal complication, characterized by hyperthermia, muscle rigidity, autonomic instability, altered consciousness and elevated CPK, may occur.
 In the event of hyperthermia, particularly with high daily doses, all antipsychotic drugs including Amisulpride should be discontinued.